federatedmedia/cronviz/README.md

 - Timezone is currently hardcoded and, all things remaining static, is effectively transparent as long as the server's timezone is yours.
 It would be nice to allow an offset parameter so that someone in Pacific could view an Eastern server's crontab translated to their local time.

-- Excessively lengthy cron commands ("/usr/bin/bash /full/path/to/script.sh >> /some/output/path.log 2>> /some/error/path.log") can uglify the resulting graph display.
-It might be possible to find a simple way to allow specifying which bits of the cron command are used as the resulting title... comments in the crontab file?
+- Excessively lengthy cron commands -- ````"/usr/bin/bash /full/path/to/script.sh >> /some/output/path.log 2>> /some/error/path.log"```` -- can uglify the resulting graph display.
+It might be possible to find a simple way to allow specifying which bits of the cron command are used as the resulting title... possibly via comments in the crontab file?